Yue-Chen-YC/CAMP7_Employing-Machine-Learning-and-Language-Model-to-Differentiate-Language-Patterns-in-Mandarin-S/README.md

 Su, Y., Naigles, L. R., & Su, L. Y. (2018).
 Uneven expressive language development in Mandarin-exposed preschool children with ASD: Comparing vocabulary, grammar, and the decontextualized use of language via the PCDI-Toddler Form.
 Journal of autism and developmental disorders, 48(10), 3432-3448.

 Zhou, P., Crain, S., Gao, L., Tang, Y., & Jia, M. (2015).
 The use of grammatical morphemes by Mandarin-speaking children with high functioning autism.
 Journal of Autism and Developmental Disorders, 45, 1428-1436.

+## Acknowledgments
+We are deeply grateful to our colleagues and calibrators: Jingyao Liu, Xuening Zhang, Yuqing Liu, and Jiaqi Nie.
+We are also grateful to Dr. Elsi Kaiser and Dr. Zuzanna Fuchs from USC, for their invaluable suggestions and comments.
+The Research grants awarded to Ziyin Mai: “Input and experience in early trilingual development”, RGC/GRF, 2021-2024; “Input and caretaker proficiency in early bilingual development: mothers, helpers and toddlers ”, RGC/ECS, 2023-2025.